str4vinsk/str4vinsk/README.md

 - 🛸 I'm fascinated by the world myths and mysteries.
 - 🕵 I'm completely obsessed with puzzles and riddles.
-- :zap: I wake up at 7am everyday, yep, i'm not lying.
+- ⚡ I wake up at 7am everyday, yep, i'm not lying.
 - 📫 How to reach me: vitorconroydev@gmail.com
-- :rocket: Hobbies other than coding : Playing competitive games, Writing journals, Drawing, Thinking about start a youtube channel or something.
+- 🚀 Hobbies other than coding : Playing competitive games, Writing journals, Drawing, Thinking about start a youtube channel or something.

 ---